Eastern Front (World War II): Summer 1944

 The neighbouring Lvov–Sandomierz operation was launched on 17 July 1944, with the Red Army routing the German forces in Western Ukraine and retaking Lviv.
 The Soviet advance in the south continued into Romania and, following a coup against the Axis-allied government of Romania on 23 August, the Red Army occupied Bucharest on 31 August.
 Romania and the Soviet Union signed an armistice on 12 September.

 The rapid progress of Operation Bagration threatened to cut off and isolate the German units of Army Group North bitterly resisting the Soviet advance towards Tallinn.
 Despite a ferocious attack at the Sinimäed Hills, Estonia, the Soviet Leningrad Front failed to break through the defence of the smaller, well-fortified army detachment "Narwa" in terrain not suitable for large-scale operations.

 On the Karelian Isthmus, the Red Army launched a Vyborg–Petrozavodsk Offensive against the Finnish lines on 9 June 1944 (coordinated with the Western Allied Invasion of Normandy).
 Three armies were pitted there against the Finns, among them several experienced guards rifle formations.
 The attack breached the Finnish front line of defence in Valkeasaari on 10 June and the Finnish forces retreated to their secondary defence line, the VT-line.
 The Soviet attack was supported by a heavy artillery barrage, air bombardments and armoured forces.
 The VT-line was breached on 14 June and after a failed counterattack in Kuuterselkä by the Finnish armoured division, the Finnish defence had to be pulled back to the VKT-line.
 After heavy fighting in the battles of Tali-Ihantala and Ilomantsi, Finnish troops finally managed to halt the Soviet attack.

 In Poland, as the Red Army approached, the Polish Home Army (AK) launched Operation Tempest.
 During the Warsaw Uprising, the Red Army were ordered to halt at the Vistula River.
 Whether Stalin was unable or unwilling to come to the aid of the Polish resistance is disputed.

 In Slovakia, the Slovak National Uprising started as an armed struggle between German Wehrmacht forces and rebel Slovak troops between August and October 1944.
 It was centered at Banská Bystrica.

 Autumn 1944

+In the Autumn of 1944, the Soviets paused their offensive towards Berlin to first gain control over the Balkans.

 On 8 September 1944 the Red Army began an attack on the Dukla Pass on the Slovak–Polish border.
 Two months later, the Soviet forces won the battle and entered Slovakia.
 The toll was high: 20,000 Red Army soldiers died, plus several thousand Germans, Slovaks and Czechs.

 Under the pressure of the Soviet Baltic Offensive, the German Army Group North were withdrawn to fight in the sieges of Saaremaa, Courland and Memel.